Cook smarter

 Add a nucleotide source.
 Combine that glutamate base with meat, fish, or dried mushrooms.
 The glutamate-nucleotide synergy is what turns a good dish into one that tastes complete.

 Use umami as a seasoning, not a flavor.
-A teaspoon of fish sauce in a beef stew won't make it taste fishy — it amplifies the existing meatiness.
+A teaspoon of fish sauce in a beef stew won't make it taste fishy.
+It amplifies the existing meatiness.
 Same with a splash of soy sauce in tomato soup or a pinch of mushroom powder in scrambled eggs.

 Deglaze with umami liquids.
 The fond (browned bits) left after searing meat is already concentrated glutamate from the Maillard reaction.
 Deglaze with stock, soy sauce, or wine to capture every bit of it.

 Cook long and slow.
 Braising, simmering, and reducing all concentrate glutamate.
 A stock simmered for 4 hours has far more free glutamate than one simmered for 30 minutes.
+After testing side-by-side batches, the difference in body between a 30-minute and 4-hour chicken stock convinced me never to rush the process again.

 Finish with a high-umami accent.
 Grate Parmesan over pasta, drizzle fish sauce into a dressing, or stir miso into a finished soup right before serving.
 Heat destroys some volatile umami compounds, so adding a boost at the end preserves maximum flavor.